stats: Kentucky straight bourbon, 45.2%, $37

 When the bourbon market showed signs of revitalization in the early 1990’s Brown-Forman began exploring the possibility of creating a premium bourbon using traditional methods.
 They investigated potential sites for this project and their old Labrot & Graham Distillery ended up being the most viable option.
 The property was repurchased in 1994, and Brown-Forman continued to call the facility the Labrot & Graham Distillery, as they had done through their first period of ownership.

 It’s often rumored that Woodford Reserve is nothing more than over-priced Old Forester in a fancy bottle.
 While this rumor is not completely true, it does have some basis in fact.
 Not wanting to lose ground to their competitors, Brown-Forman chose to start building the brand for their new bourbon as soon as the distillery renovations were complete.
 Of course “straight” bourbon has to age for at least two years, so there was no way that the Woodford Reserve initially sold was a product of the new distillery.
 For several years it was in fact made up of the better barrels of bourbon from the Shively distillery that would have otherwise been used in Old Forester.
 Woodford Reserve is currently, and probably always will be a vatting of column still whiskey from Shively and pot still whiskey from Versailles.
-The reason is likely two-fold; so the bourbon sold as Woodford isn’t too dramatic of a departure from the whiskey the brand was built on, and because the Versailles distillery doesn’t have the capacity to meet the demand for Woodford Reserve.
+The reason this isn't likely to change is two-fold; the bourbon sold as Woodford can't be too dramatic of a departure from the whiskey the brand was built on, and because the Versailles distillery doesn’t have the capacity to meet the demand for Woodford Reserve.

 I did a bit of research and was able to glean some information about how Woodford Reserve has transformed over the years.
 The first 89 batches of Woodford were distilled solely at the Shively distillery.
 Batch 90 was the first one to have pot still whiskey from Versailles in the mix; that was released in May of 2003.
 As of 2005 there were numerous reports that Woodford Reserve was pretty inconsistent from batch to batch, and a well-respected source suggested it would likely be several years before the product had a consistent flavor profile.
 Somewhere around 2005 the batch size increased from 1000 cases to 5000 cases; a change that could only help the consistency issue.